michaeldacanay/SlashV2/frontend/README.md

-# Getting Started with Create React App
+# Getting Started with the Slash Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before you start developing

+you will need to add a .env.development.local with a value for `REACT_APP_API_URL`.
+The default should be : `REACT_APP_API_URL=http://localhost:8080/api/ `

+After doing that follow the next steps
 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`